Minimizing Oracle-Structured Composite Functions: Convergence

-More detail is given in table~\ref{tab:example_time_details}.
+The timing results averaged from $10$ repetitions are shown in Table~\ref{tab:example_time_details}.
 The total solve time and iterations are based on achieving a high accuracy of $10^{-6}$, which is far more accurate than would be needed in practice.
-For our nine choices of algorithm parameters, the total OSMM time ranges from around 0.8 to 16 seconds, substantially faster than using MOSEK to solve the problem.
+For our nine choices of algorithm parameters, the total OSMM time ranges from around 0.87 to 1.4 seconds, substantially faster than using MOSEK to solve the problem.

+From the results in the figure and the table, as $r$ increases the convergence becomes faster in terms of iterations, but with a larger $r$ the update of $x^{k+1/2}$ takes more time, so each iteration becomes more expensive.
+A good trade-off value is $r=20$.
+The memory $M$ taking values $20$ and $50$ yields faster convergence in iterations and smaller gaps than $M$ taking value $0$, but as $M$ increases each iteration also becomes more expensive, and the run-time efficiency is the best when $M=20$.
+In summary, we see that rank value $r=20$ and memory value $M=20$ yield the fastest convergence in terms of run-time.
+We have observed this in other problem instances as well, so these are the default values in OSMM.